 Usually the rainy season in Krabi goes from April to May and again from October to November.
 From brief day showers to torrential downpours, everything in between is possible.
 From December, the climate usually calms down.
 The dry season gradually brings more sun and calmer seas.

 Now, it’s true that Christmas holidays fall exactly in the period of best weather.
 A trip around Christmas and New Year’s Eve to Krabi, could be recommended but only if you can grin and bear the large crowds of people.
 When we were there, start of January, we found the province of Krabi and especially the Railay Peninsula to be super packed and chaotic that you end up settling for supposedly lonely sardine-like beaches.
-(See the “photo proof” further down in the article.)
+(See the “photo proof” further down in the travel guide.)

 As we imagine February and March to be less crazy, we would recommend this as the best time to visit.